someguynamedjosh/audiobench/docs/book/src/getting_started.md

 ![Triangle wave automated by envelope](images/default_c.png)

-You may have noticed while setting that up that the application temporarily froze and a notification saying "compiling..." appeared.
+You may have noticed while setting that up that the audio cut out and a notification saying "compiling" appeared.
 Because of how Audiobench works internally, some changes necessitate doing a slow, one-time process called "compilation" before you can start playing notes again.
 This process will not occur whenever you modify a control.
 Right now compilation is fairly slow, this will be improved as development continues.

 You can change the range of the automation by right-clicking on the knob and clicking and dragging on the **automation lane**.
 You can also right-click on